KTH-Library/docs-kth-rdm/docs/en/deposit/manage_files.md

 ## Prepare Files

-We support file uploads up to 50GB (50,000 MB) and a maximum of 100 files.
-See how to request a quota increase.
+We support file uploads up to 10GB (10,000 MB) and a maximum of 100 files as default.
+See how to request a quota increase below.

 When preparing files for upload, consider the following: